Martlesham: Martlesham now

 Martlesham Main Road sweeps, from the A12 roundabout turn off, north-east.
 Population of over 5600.

 The headquarters of the Suffolk Constabulary is based in Martlesham, on the south side of the A12/A1214 roundabout.

 The Martlesham site of the Ipswich park and ride service opened in December 2003.

 There are two pubs, Black Tiles (south part of Main Road) and the Red Lion, which was located on the old Norwich to London road.
-This coaching inn was used as an overnight stopover for the Royal Mail with the post being safely locked up until the morning.
+This coaching inn was used as an overnight stopover for the Royal Mail, with the post being safely locked up until the morning.
 The figurehead was a well-known landmark with "Red as the Martlesham Lion" being a common expression in the area.
 The original figure is still outside the pub today.
 Parts of the building date from the late 16th century, with an early 19th-century wing to the north.
 A Victorian brewery was also located here.

 Martlesham Creek is popular for sailing pursuits.
-The mouth of which forms the confluence of rivers Fynn and Deben.
+The mouth of it forms the confluence of the rivers Fynn and Deben.

 School Lane marks where the former schoolhouse stood together with plenty of open fields with a view to the creek.

 Church Lane and its surrounding area has been used for Christian worship since at least 1086.
-The Church of St Mary the Virgin (built 15th century) is down a single track lane at the north east of Martlesham, with fields to the south and woodland to the north.
-There are many footpaths in the area and a path down to Martlesham Creek crosses through the churchyard.
+The Church of St Mary the Virgin (built 15th century) is down a single-track lane at the north east of Martlesham, with fields to the south and woodland to the north.
+There are many footpaths in the area, and a path down to Martlesham Creek crosses through the churchyard.
 The church has a pulpit dating from 1641 and a 15th-century font by the entrance door.